dmpop/otto/README.md

 Otto is a shell script for importing and organizing RAW and JPEG files.
 The script performs the following tasks:

-- transfer RAW and JPEG files from an external USB device (for example, USB card reader)
+- Transfer files to the predefined destination directory.
-- rename the transferred files using the _YYYYMMDD-HHMMSS_ format (can be customized)
+- Rename the transferred files using the _YYYYMMDD-HHMMSS_ naming format.
+- For each photo, obtain camera model and lens model.
+- If enabled, fetch text notes for the dates corresponding to the dates of the photos.
-- write camera model, lens, and weather conditions to the EXIF metadata
+- Write the obtained camera model, lens model, and notes to the **Comments** field of each photo's EXIF metadata.
+- Write the predefined copyright notice to the **Copyright** field of each photo's EXIF metadata.
+- If keywords are specified, write them into each photo's EXIF metadata.
-- geotag or geocorrelate the transferred files
+- If enabled, geotag photos using the geographical coordinates of the specified city.
+- If enabled, merge multiple GPX tracks and geocorrelate photos using the resulting GPX file.
-- group the processed files into folders by date
+- Group the transferred files into folders by date using the _YYYY-MM-DD_ naming format.

 # Dependencies